telerik/xaml-docs/controls/radpersistenceframework/features/persistence-framework-isolated-storage.md

 	</Grid>
 {{endregion}}

-In order to save the persisted properties in an isolated storage, you can use the __IsolatedStorageProvider.__ It exposes the following members:
+In order to save the persisted properties in an isolated storage, you can use the __IsolatedStorageProvider__.
+It exposes the following members:

 * __SaveToStorage()__ - the method that saves the __UIElement__ properties in the associated file in the isolated storage